Unpaid Family Care Leave in Singapore

 Some companies, such as SME, are reluctant to adopt unpaid family care leave, even when it would be beneficial to them.
-Although Singapore law strongly encourages employers to use their new standard, the law does not require them.
-The standard is non-binding.
-Thus only recommendations as of right now, even if they are backed by very powerful organizations.
+Although Singapore law strongly encourages employers to use their new standard, they are not as of yet required to by law.
+The standard is non-binding, and thus only recommendations as of right now, even if they are backed by very powerful organizations.

 The Ministry of Manpower, the National Trades Union Congress, and the Singapore National Employers Federation have all worked together in order to create these new guidelines for businesses.
 Those who comply will have their business named on the Tripartite Alliance for Fair and Progressive Employment Practices website.

 Praise from the government isn’t the only reward for meeting these standards.
-Benefits that are important to employees can help attract some of the best talents in the industry.
-They may otherwise choose to work for a competitor instead.
+Benefits that are important to employees can help attract some of the best talent in the industry, who may otherwise choose to work for a competitor instead.

-Great employees know their value.
-They also know that if they don’t like the policies of a specific company, there are plenty of others who would love to have their skills.
+Great employees know their value, and know that if they don’t like the policies of a specific company, there are plenty others who would love to have their skills.
 If a company needs to attract skills that are in high demand, a great family leave policy might be in order.
 In today’s highly competitive market for top tier workers, having great benefits can only help companies attract the very best.